-511 MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS I Prerequisite: 301 or 302 or permission.
-Interdisciplinary course involving the principles of chemistry and physics are brought to bear on relationships between molecular structure and chemical composition of macromolecules and their physical properties.

-MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS II Prerequisite: 411/511 or permission.
-Mechanical characterization of polymeric materials, the Boltzmann superposition principle and fracture.
-Experimental techniques involving stress-strain behavior, stress relaxation, creep, forced and free vibrations discussed.

-MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS III Prerequisite: 412/512 or permission.
-Deformation of bounded rubber units, the correspon dence principle, time-dependent failure, mechanical properties of polymeric foams and design considerations discussed

-WORKSHOP IN POLYMER SCIENCE 1-3 credits (May be repeated with permission) Group studies on selected topics involving polymers not be used to meet undergraduate or graduate major requirements in polymer science.
-May

-POLYMER CONCEPTS Prerequisites: 3150:264 and 3150:314 or equivalent courses or permission of instructor.
-Intro duction to basic concepts in polymer science, including polymerization, copolymerization processes and naturally occurring polymers.
-Polymer nomenclature, definitions and classifications.
-Polymer stereochemistry and structure-property relationships.

-SYNTHESIS AND CHEMICAL BEHAVIOR OF POLYMERS Prerequisite: 601 or instructor's permission.
-Introduction to fundamentals and practical aspects of polymer synthesis and reactions of polymers; general knowledge of laboratory and commercial methods for polymer preparation; practical examples.
+- MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS I 3 credits Prerequisite: 301 or 302 or permission.
+Interdisciplinary course involving the principles of chemistry and physics are brought to bear on relationships between molecular structure and chemical composition of macromolecules and their physical properties. - 512 MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS II Prerequisite: 41/511 or permission.
+Mechanical characterization of polymenic materials, the Boltzmann superposition principle and fracture.
+Experimental techniques involving stressstrain behavior, stress relaxation, creep, forced and free vibrations discussed. - MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS III 2 credits Prerequisite: 412/512 or permission.
+Deformation of bounded rubber units, the correspondence principle, time-dependent failure, mechanical properties of polymeric foams and design considerations discussed. - WORKSHOP IN POLYMER SCIENCE (May be repeated with permission) Group studies on selected topics involving polymers.
+May not be used to meet undergraduate or graduate major requirements in polymer science.
+May used for elective credit only. - POLYMER CONCEPTS Prerequisites: 3150:264 and 3150:314 or equivalent courses or permission of instructor.
+Intro-duction to basic concepts in polymer science, including polymerization, copolymerization processes and naturally occurring polymers.
+Polymer nomenclature, definitions and classifi-cations.
+Polymer stereochemistry and structure-property relationships. - SYNTHESIS AND CHEMICAL BEHAVIOR OF POLYMERS Prerequisite: 601 or instructor's permission, Introduction to fundamentals and practical aspects of polymer synthesis and reactions of polymers; general knowledge of laboratory and commercial methods for polymer preparation; practical examples. - SPECIAL PROJECTS IN POLYMER SCIENCE

-SPECIAL PROJECTS IN POLYMER SCIENCE Prerequisite: permission.
-Research projects of limited nature assigned to student entering polymer science program.
-Intended to familiarize student with typical problems and techniques in this field.
+Prerequisite: permission.
+Research projects of limited nature assigned to student entening polymer science program.
+Intended to familiarize student with typical problems and technique. - POLYMER CHEMISTRY LABORATORY2 credits

-POLYMER CHEMISTRY LABORATORY Prerequisites: basic knowledge of organic chemistry and 602 or equivalent.
-The preparation and identification of polymers to illustrate different methods of polymerization such as step reactions and chain reaction.

-607,8 POLYMER SCIENCE SEMINAR I AND II 1 credit each Prerequisite: limited to first-and second-year resident graduate students.
-Participants are to present a 25-minute lecture on some aspect of polymer science and to participate in discussions of lectures presented by other seminar participants.
-610 INORGANIC POLYMERS Prerequisite: 3150.472/572 or 3940:601 or permission.
+Prerequisites: basic knowledge of organic chemistry and 602 or equivalent.
+The preparation and identification of polymers to illustrate different methods of polymerization such as step reactions and chain reaction - 6078 POLYMER SCIENCE SEMINAR LAND II Prerequisite: limited to first-and second-year resident graduate students.
+Participants are to present a 25-minute lecture on some aspect of polymer science and to participate in discussions of lectures presented by other seminar participants. - INORGANIC POLYMERS Prerequisite: 3150:472/572 or 3940:601 or permission.
 Survey course designed to broaden outlook of typical graduate student beyond chemistry and physics of carbon chains.

-POLYMER SCIENCE LABORATORY Prerequisites or corequisites: at least one of the courses 601, 631, 674, or 701, or permission of instructor.
-Laboratory experiments in synthesis, characterization, physical properties and processing and testing of polymers.

-LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE Prerequisites: Basic knowledge of computer programming and permission of instructor.
-Laboratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis.

-PHYSICAL PROPERTIES OF POLYMERS I Prerequisite: permission of instructor.
-Thermodynamic and molecular basis of rubber elastic behavior; time-dependent mechanical properties of polymeric materials; melt-flow and entanglements; the morphology of crystalline polymeric materials; fracture of polymers.

-PHYSICAL PROPERTIES OF POLYMERS II 2 credits Prerequisite: 631 or permission of instructor.
-Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of polymeric systems; time-temperature superposition; free volume, WLF relation; fracture; glass

-SYNTHESIS AND TECHNOLOGY OF ELASTOMERS
+- 3 credits 613 POLYMER SCIENCE LABORATORY Prerequisites or corequisites: at least one of the courses 601, 631, 674, or 701, or permission of instructor.
+Laboratory experiments in synthesis, characterization, physical properties and processing and testing of polymers. - LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE 3 credits Prerequisites: Basic knowledge of computer programming and permission of instructor.
+Laboratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis. - PHYSICAL PROPERTIES OF POLYMERS I Prerequisite: permission of instructor.
+Thermodynamic and molecular basis of rubber elastic behavior; time-dependent mechanical properties of polymeric materials; melt-flow and entanglements; the morphology of crystalline polymeric materials; fracture of polymers. - PHYSICAL PROPERTIES OF POLYMERS II 2 credits Prerequisite: 631 or permission of instructor, Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of polymeric systems; time-temperature superposition; free volume, WLF relation; fracture; glass - SYNTHESIS AND TECHNOLOGY OF ELASTOMERS